Vermont State University Student Tech Requirement For New Students

 Vermont State University’s (VTSU) Student Tech Requirement requires full-time undergraduate degree-seeking students to have a laptop computer for coursework.

 Students who do not already own a device that meets the required specifications will have the opportunity to purchase a computer through the Vermont State program, which offers a discounted price for a new MacBook Air.
 For some degree programs, a Windows/PC machine with higher specs may be recommended.
-Please be sure to review the below FAQ for specifications and purchase information.
+Please see the information in the FAQs that follow for details.

-Please note: The Student Tech Requirement does not apply to fully online, dual-enrollment, early college, VAST, graduate, part-time, or currently enrolled students.
+Note: The Student Tech Requirement does not apply to fully online, dual-enrollment, early college, VAST, graduate, part-time, or students enrolled prior to 2024.
 However, all students may choose to purchase a computer through VTSU’s discounted program.
-Please see the information in the FAQs that follow.

 Frequently Asked Questions